Cart

 If you can’t decide between the contouring comfort of foam and the sturdy support of coils, a hybrid mattress offers a true "best of both worlds" solution.
 It combines a supportive innerspring coil base with generous top layers of memory foam.
 This construction gives you the pressure relief you need to cushion your shoulder, plus the responsive support to keep your spine properly aligned.
 The coils also allow for better airflow than an all-foam bed, a great perk for hot sleepers.
 A Helix Mattress, for example, is a popular hybrid option that provides targeted support, making it an excellent choice for soothing sore shoulders.

-Our Top Mattress Picks for Shoulder Pain
+Our Favorite Mattresses for Shoulder Pain

 Find Your Perfect Match in Katy, Richmond, and Rosenberg